Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 And somewhere in these shelves, if she was right, Hàlmahtfhì's shadow ledger.
 The record of every adjustment he'd made.
 Every truth he'd erased.
 Every lie he'd written.

 She searched for three hours.
-Moved methodically through the sections, reading labels, opening containers, looking for the hiding place an old man would have chosen for his most dangerous secrets.
+Moved methodically through the sections, reading labels, opening containers, looking for the hiding place an old man would have chosen for his most dangerous evidence.

 She found it in a case labeled *Ceremonial Supplies - Obsolete*.
 A false bottom beneath stacks of worn Binding cards, and under that—